HSE installed fixed rail for facade cleaning at the Adina Pentridge Apartments, Melbourne.

 This documentation provides two different types of risk mitigation for facility managers and building owners.
 Firstly, it ensures that workers are aware of what is required of them, and that they should not start work if they cannot follow the procedure, have the right equipment or are not trained to safely carry out the work.

-For workers, it allows them to understand what systems are in place on a building and makes it much easier to determine whether or not they are adequate for the work they are being asked to complete.
+For workers, it allows them to understand what systems are in place on a building and makes it much easier to determine whether they are adequate for the work they are being asked to complete.

 Ultimately, unless all parties to the work, both the PCBU, contractors and workers have signed off on all the relevant documentation, work should not progress.